EID Belgium: The Belgian ID card

 The Belgian eID is an essential element in the chain of trust that provides a framework for safe digital exchanges.

-By its virtue of certifying the identity of the person doing the transaction and protecting access to citizens' data, the Belgian eID card actively participates in the success of e-Government policy.
+By its virtue of certifying the person's identity doing the transaction and protecting access to citizens' data, the Belgian eID card actively participates in the success of the e-Government policy.

 - Learn from eGov best practices and digital dividends